 Can the VA step in and save the day by giving a real estate agent back their life and sanity?
 Absolutely!

-In this post, we’ll hear from Diane Sweeney who took her interest in real estate and turned it into a very successful virtual assistant business despite coming from a completely different professional background and having zero experience.
+In this post, we’ll hear from Diana Sweeney who took her interest in real estate and turned it into a very successful virtual assistant business despite coming from a completely different professional background and having zero experience.

-[Diane and her client, Dan Frank, have also just co-created a real estate assistant training course for VAs where they’ve shared the systems and processes they put together to build Dan’s business and give him back control of his time.]
+[Diana and her client, Dan Frank, have also just co-created a real estate assistant training course for VAs where they’ve shared the systems and processes they put together to build Dan’s business and give him back control of his time.]

-Take it away, Diane!
+Take it away, Diana!

 A little over three years ago, I found myself doing some serious soul searching.
 After a career as a registered nurse followed by a decision to become a stay-at-home mom to an incredible baby boy, I knew that I wanted to fulfill my desire to do work I was passionate about.